This post may contain affiliate links. Please read our disclosure policy.

 To sweeten the apple filling, I use granulated sugar.
 You can use coconut sugar or light brown sugar instead.

 Note: Depending on the type of apples you use, you might have to adjust the amount of sugar.
-If using Granny Smith apples, for example, I would suggest adding an extra tablespoon of salt to balance their tartness.
+If using Granny Smith apples, for example, I would suggest adding an extra tablespoon of sugar to balance their tartness.

 Cinnamon